AI Simulated Photo of WGS.

 Around the time Emily Kimpton became pregnant with William Charles Soale in 1906, William George Soale disappeared.

-It wouldn’t be until the 21st of February, 1909, when William Charles Soale would be baptised in the church of St. Michael and all Angels in Hackney, without William George present.
+It wouldn’t be until the 21st of February, 1909, when William Charles Soale would be baptised in the church of St. Michael and all Angels in Hackney, without William George present and 15 Westgate Street listed as the address.

 During the 1911 Census, William George Soale’s wife and son, William Charles lived without him at the residence of Misses Kimpton (Emily Kimpton’s mother) and Emily Kimpton’s siblings.